CITY of ALBUQUERQUE

 BE IT ORDAINED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF ALBUQUERQUE:

 SECTION 1.
-Article 11 of the City Code of Ordinances is amended as follows with all sections and subsections renumbered accordingly:
+Chapter 2, Article 11 of the City Code of Ordinances is amended as follows with all sections and subsections renumbered accordingly:

 For the purpose of this article, the following definitions shall apply unless the context clearly indicates or requires a different meaning.

 DEPARTMENT.
-An administrative unit tasked with the management, implementation, and oversight of specific municipal functions, services, and programs.
-Each department is responsible for planning, executing, and evaluating activities that contribute to the overall goals and strategic objectives of the city’s budget.
+A primary administrative unit tasked with the management, implementation, and oversight of specific municipal functions, services, and programs.

 [COMMUNITY PLANNING AREAS.
 To the extent practicable, goals, strategies, and objective should vary depending on conditions within the different Community Planning Areas.]

 FIVE-YEAR GOALS.
-A concise statement that summarizes a set of related results or outcomes as defined by desired community [or customer conditions].
+A concise statement that summarizes a set of related results or outcomes as defined by [the] [desired] community [and reviewed by the Mayor and approved by City Council] [or customer conditions].
 [A goal can be a description of what Albuquerque would be like if the goal were achieved.
 It is achievable and lends itself to measurement.]
 A goal represents a long-term purpose and direction that addresses [the big picture.
 A goal is] broad, [but not vague.
 Goal measurement is based on tracking the changes in specific] desired [conditions] [outcomes that can be measured].

 [LINE-ITEM AUTHORITY.
-The budget appropriation level at which Council appropriation authority is applied, including program title and funding amount.
+The program appropriation level at which Council appropriation authority is applied, including program title, funding amount, and associated funding language.

 MID-YEAR CLEANUP.
-A budget amendment that includes line-item adjustments necessary to record recommended financial audit adjustments, appropriation of additional revenues received, re-appropriation of unused funds, reducing appropriation of funds, or for other needed purposes within a fiscal year.
+An appropriation amendment that includes line-item adjustments necessary to record financial audit adjustments, appropriation of additional revenues received, re-appropriation of unused funds, reducing appropriation of funds, or for other needed purposes within a fiscal year.]

 [VISION.
 A short description of the future which is sought for the community.]

-(A) Purpose of Objectives.
-Objectives are specific, measurable strategies that contribute directly to the achievement of the five-year goals.
-All departmental objectives must be aligned with the long-term strategic goals outlined in the five-year plan.
+(A) One-Year Objectives are specific, measurable strategies that contribute directly to the achievement of the Five-Year Goals.
+All departmental objectives must be aligned with the five-year goals and associated desired community conditions.

 (B) Each objective must include performance indicators to measure progress and effectiveness.

 (C) Departments must review and report, in the form of an Executive Communication (EC), on the progress of these objectives annually, ensuring alignment with the five-year goals.
 In addition to the EC, the Council may require a database entry to further enhance transparency and tracking of departmental progress.
-The use of a database entry system will be at the discretion of the Council, depending on the reporting needs of that year.
-The EC submission deadline shall be September 1 of each year.]
+The EC submission deadline, for the previous year’s Objectives, shall be September 1 of each year.]

-§ 2-11-3[4] PROCESS AND SEQUENCE FOR ESTABLISHING GOALS AND OBJECTIVES.
+§ 2-11-[5][3] PROCESS AND SEQUENCE FOR ESTABLISHING [FIVE-YEAR] GOALS AND [ONE-YEAR] OBJECTIVES.

 (1) A goals forum to present progress reports, revisit the vision, and review/develop goals shall be held every four years in July beginning in 1998.
 The outcome of the goals forum shall be utilized as input into the revision of the vision, five-year goals, and other City plans and policies, as they are developed or revised.